John Sayles

 John Thomas Sayles (born September 28, 1950) is an American independent film director, screenwriter, editor, actor, and novelist.
+He is known for writing and directing the films The Brother from Another Planet (1984), Matewan (1987), Eight Men Out (1988), Passion Fish (1992), The Secret of Roan Inish (1994), Lone Star (1996), Men with Guns, (1997), Sunshine State (2002), and Silver City (2004).

-He has twice been nominated for the Academy Award for Best Original Screenplay, for Passion Fish (1992) and Lone Star (1996).
-His film Men with Guns (1997) was nominated for the Golden Globe for Best Foreign Language Film.
-His directorial debut, Return of the Secaucus 7 (1980), has been added to the National Film Registry.
+For Eight Men Out, Sayles was nominated for the USC Scripter Award.
+He has twice been nominated for the Academy Award for Best Original Screenplay, for Passion Fish and Lone Star.
+At the 56th Golden Globe Awards, Men with Guns was nominated for the Golden Globe Award for Best Foreign Language Film.
+His directorial debut, Return of the Secaucus 7 (1980) as well as Matewan were added to the United States National Film Registry by the Library of Congress in 1997 and 2023, respectively.

 Early life

 Sayles was born on September 28, 1950, in Schenectady, New York, the son of Mary (née Rausch), a teacher, and Donald John Sayles, a school administrator.
 Both of Sayles's parents were Catholic and of half-Irish descent.
 Sayles has referred to himself as a "Catholic atheist".
 He attended Williams College with frequent collaborators Gordon Clapp and David Strathairn, as well as his longtime partner, Maggie Renzi.
 Sayles earned a B.A. in psychology in 1972.